• Skip to primary navigation

 Preparing to write a motivation letter for the Erasmus program

-Before you think of applying for the Erasmus program, and writing the motivation letter you should have known why you want to be a part for the program as this will help your write an effective motivation letter.
+Before you think of applying for the Erasmus program and writing the motivation letter, you should know why you want to be a part of the program as this will help you write an effective motivation letter.

-• What is your background makes you competitive? – What courses, jobs or real life experiences you have that can help you enrol in the Erasmus program.
+• What is your background makes you competitive? – What courses, jobs or real-life experiences do you have that can help you enrol in the Erasmus program?

-• What are your long-term career or educational goals – this has do with where you see yourself in the next few years academically and career wise
+• What are your long-term career or educational goals – this has to do with where you see yourself in the next few years academically and career-wise

-The above questions will be the guide that will come in handy when writing your motivation letter and we have also stated below some the recommended structure that your Erasmus motivation letter should take
+The above questions will be the guide that will come in handy when writing your motivation letter and we have also stated below some of the recommended structures that your Erasmus motivation letter should take.

 We recommend a three-part structure for all motivation letters.
 Here is the basic structure:

-• Introduction – This paragraph should have a few sentence – and this is the part where you introduce yourself, what you are interested in and also make it clear why you are participating in the Erasmus program.
+• Introduction – This paragraph should have a few sentences – and this is the part where you introduce yourself, and what you are interested in and also make it clear why you are participating in the Erasmus program.

 • Body – This is the body of your letter.
 Usually, 1-3 paragraphs are sufficient.